jfrog/project-examples/jenkins-examples/pipeline-examples/README.md

 Follow the below steps to run the examples.

 ### Step 1 - Configure Artifactory Server for the Examples
-All examples use an Artifactory server defined in Manage Jenkins, Configure System.
+All examples use an Artifactory server defined in Jenkins' Configuration.

-The server is referenced in all examples using the SERVER_ID variable.
-To have the SERVER_ID variable reference your Artifactory server, follow these steps:
-* Find or configure an Artifactory server in Jenkins through Manage Jenkins, Configure System.
+Find or configure an Artifactory server in Jenkins through *Manage Jenkins*, *Configure System*.
 You'll need its Server ID.

+### Step 2 - Set or Replace Variables in the Example's Pipeline
+The pipeline of most examples includes variables, such as `SERVER_ID`, `MAVEN_TOOL`, `ARTIFACTORY_LOCAL_RELEASE_REPO`, etc.

+Please make sure to either set or replace these variables with values that suit your configuration.

+To set the variables for the pipeline, follow these steps:

 * In the Jenkins job configuration, check the *This project is parameterized* option.
 * Click *Add Parameter* and then select *String Parameter*.
-* Set the *Name* as *SERVER_ID* and the *Default Value* as the Artifactory Server ID configured in *Manage Jenkins*.
+* Set the *Name* as the variable name (`SERVER_ID` for example) and the *Default Value* as the required value (Artifactory Server ID configured in `Manage Jenkins`, for example).

-### Step 2 - Configure the Jenkins Job
+### Step 3 - Configure the Jenkins Job
 Configure the Jenkins using one of the following methods.
 #### Method 1:
 In the job configuration, set *Definition* to *Pipeline script*,